ArwebTeam/arbase/README.md

-# arcrud
+# aragon

-Arcrud is a tool to create CRUD-based APIs on top of arweave in mere minutes
+Aragon is a tool to create object-based APIs on top of arweave in mere minutes

 # What does it do?